oddluck/limnoria-plugins/Cobe/README.md

 Cobe
 ===============

-This is a plugin for Supybot that allows your bot to use [Cobe](https://github.com/pteichman/cobe)
+This is a plugin for Limnoria that allows your bot to use [Cobe](https://github.com/HubbeKing/cobe)

 A description of cobe: http://teichman.org/blog/2011/02/cobe.html